SignetStudios/rainwave-client/README.md

 The song at the top of this list gets the final vote.

 Note that voting will only occur if the user's request queue is unpaused.

+### Developing
+For development purposes, an `App.Debug.config` for the `SS.Rainwave.Client.Console` project must be supplied.
+An example `App.Debug.config` is provided - simply rename the file to `App.Debug.config` (in the same folder) and add the relevant values.